Volkswagen Jetta: Volkswagen emissions violations recall

-In September 2015, it was discovered that some Volkswagen TDIs had exceeded the United States legal emissions limits.
+In September 2015, it was discovered that some Volkswagen TDIs had exceeded the United States' legal emissions limits.
 These emissions violations, which would later be referred to as Volkswagen's "emissionsgate" or "dieselgate", affected the 2.0 L TDI diesel engines (the engines from 2008 that would later be in the Volkswagen TDIs in North America).

 Use in China

-Many versions and derivations of Jetta has been built and produced in China by FAW-Volkswagen (FAW-VW) and SAIC-VW, and the Jetta name itself has been used by FAW-VW as a new automotive brand starting in 2019.
+Many versions and derivations of Jetta has been built and produced in China by FAW-Volkswagen (FAW-VW) and SAIC Volkswagen (SAIC-VW), and the Jetta name itself has been used by FAW-VW as a new automotive brand since 2019.

 The Volkswagen Jetta nameplate was produced from 1991 to 2019 by FAW-VW.
 It initially started as a rebadged version of the Mk2 Jetta, using the A2 platform.
 Later versions followed a different development path from the global Jetta, retaining the A2 platform until 2013, when it switched to the A05+ platform.
 In 2019, the Jetta nameplate was discontinued and spun off as a new brand called Jetta.
 The Jetta VA3 is the spiritual successor, as it is a sedan using the same A05+ platform.

-The Volkswagen Bora (China) is produced by FAW-VW since 2001.
-It initially started as a rebadged version of the Mk4 Jetta (at the time named Bora in most markets).
+The Volkswagen Bora has been produced by FAW-VW since 2001.
+It initially started as a rebadged version of the Mk4 Jetta (which was sold as the Bora in most markets).
 Later versions followed a different development path from the global Jetta, retaining the A4 (PQ34) platform until 2018, when it switched to the MQB A1 platform, similar to the global Mk7 Jetta.

-The Volkswagen Sagitar (China) is produced by FAW-VW since 2006.
+The Volkswagen Sagitar has been produced by FAW-VW since 2006.
 It largely follows the design of the global Jetta, using the A5 (PQ35) platform from Mk5 to Mk6.
 For the Mk7 version, the Sagitar is still similar to the global Jetta (using the MQB A1 platform) except with a longer wheelbase of 2731mm.

-The Volkswagen Lavida (China) is produced by SAIC-VW since 2008.
+The Volkswagen Lavida has been produced by SAIC-VW since 2008.
 It was based on a heavily modified FAW-VW first generation Bora (which itself was a rebadged Mk4 Jetta).
 In 2018, it also switched to the MQB A1 platform, similar to the 2018 Bora and global Mk7 Jetta.

 Currently, the Bora and Lavida are considered to be similarly positioned as C segment cars, and the Sagitar is positioned slightly above them due to the longer wheelbase, while the Jetta VA3 is considered to be one segment below.